 Cytidine is then converted into uridine, a compound crucial for brain health.

-Then they enter the brain as two separate compounds.
+Then they enter the human brain as two separate compounds, where these metabolic processes are essential for maintaining optimal brain function.

 Once inside your brain cells, they merge to re-form citicoline, thus increasing choline levels within the brain.
 (2, 3)